rafapolo/website/README.md

 Enchanted by other biological machines as we are, I enjoy cultures, history and languages.
 Beyond Pascal, Python, Java or Ruby, I do Portuguese, Spanish, English, some German and Greek, as lived in Berlin, Athens, Lisbon and Zurich.

-So, I've worked as an Engineer, DevOps, Tech Lead and Educator, supporting Journalists, Researchers, Designers, Biologists and CEOs.
+So, I've worked as an Engineer, DevOps, Tech Lead and Educator, supporting Journalists, Researchers, Designers and CEOs.

 I collect databases and am currently fascinated about LLMs and DataViz > See [ミ.xyz/dataviz](https://xn--2dk.xyz/dataviz)